BITSS/ACRE/docs/02-scope.md

 ## Read and summarize the paper. {#read-sum}

 Depending on how much time you have, we recommend that you write a short summary of the paper.
-This will help remind you of the key elements to focus on for the reproduction, and to demonstrate your understanding of the paper (for yourself and potentially for the original author).
+This will help remind you of the key elements to focus on for the reproduction, and to demonstrate your understanding of the paper (for yourself and others like your instructor/advisor).

 When reading/summarizing the paper, you should try to answer the following main questions: